 Your attorney can guide you on the appropriate action in such cases.
 The extent of a party’s fault depends on the visitor’s status.
 Like many other states, Florida categorizes visitors into three groups: invitees, licensees, and trespassers.

-If you walk onto a property and conduct business, you’re classified automatically as an invitee.
-That means you’re welcome to be on that property, leading you to be on that property as long as it’s for lawful reasons.
-This status is given to those lawfully visiting the following places, among others:
+If you walk onto a property and conduct business, you’re automatically considered an invitee.
+That means you’re welcome to be on that property, so long as it’s for lawful reasons.

-This also applies to slip-and-fall accidents within businesses.
-If there is a temporary substance that is slipped on, the business owner is liable if they should have known of the spill.
+This also applies to slip-and-fall accidents in businesses.
+In the event that a person slips on the spill, the business owner is liable if they knew about the spill.

-This knowledge could be actual or constructive.
-Constructive knowledge is when the owner knows because the spill happens frequently and it could have been foreseeable.
+It could be actual or constructive knowledge.
+Constructive knowledge is when the owner knows because the spill happens frequently and could have been foreseeable.
 Talk to your lawyer about seeking compensation if you’re hurt as an invitee.

 Guests visiting an establishment that are social guests, such as visiting a friend’s home for dinner, are classified as licensees.
 Licensees and invitees have the same rights, with some exceptions.

-Personal property owners do not have to conduct regular inspections of their property.
+Personal property owners do not have to inspect their property.
 If you’re there for social reasons, identifying these hidden dangers is not necessary.
 Because of this, your options for suing may not be as clear-cut, and you may need to discuss your options with your attorney before taking action.

 These are individuals who come to the property illegally without permission from the property owner.
-The property owner, in these instances, does not have any duty of care for those who trespass.
-They cannot be held liable for any injuries that may occur according to Florida’s premises liability laws.
+The property owner, in these instances, does not have any duty of care for trespassers.
+They cannot be held liable for injuries according to Florida’s premises liability laws.